lewagon/data-certification-api/README.md

 Le Wagon Data Science certification exam starter pack for the predictive API test.

-**💡 This challenge is completely independent of other challenges.
+**💡&nbsp;&nbsp;This challenge is completely independent of other challenges.
 It is not required to complete any other challenge in order to work on this challenge.**

 ## Setup

 ### Duplicate the repository for the API challenge

-**📝 Let's duplicate the repository of the API challenge.**
+**📝&nbsp;&nbsp;Let's duplicate the repository of the API challenge.**

 Go to https://github.com/lewagon/data-certification-api:
 - Click on `Use this template`